Infrastructure policy of Donald Trump

-The infrastructure policy of Donald Trump included ensuring U.S. energy independence, safeguarding the cybersecurity of the national power grid and other critical infrastructure, locking China out of the U.S. fifth-generation Internet market, and rolling back regulations to ease the process of planning and construction.
+During his first term in office as President of the United States, the infrastructure policy of Donald Trump included promoting fossil fuel production and exports, safeguarding the cybersecurity of the national power grid and other critical infrastructure, locking China out of the U.S. fifth-generation Internet market, and rolling back regulations to ease the process of planning and construction.
 While there were no major infrastructure spending packages, some individual policies and projects were advanced piecemeal, especially in rural areas.

-Although there was recognition of the need to upgrade American infrastructure from both sides of the political aisle, no major infrastructure bill was passed due to disagreements over the details of such a spending package, namely, what to spend on, how much to spend, and how to pay for it.
+During his first presidential campaign, Trump touted a potential major infrastructure initiative.
+Although both sides of the political aisle recognized the need to upgrade American hard infrastructure, no major infrastructure bill was passed due to disagreements over the details of such a spending package, namely, what to spend on, how much to spend, and how to pay for it.
 In general, the aim of the Trump administration was to revitalize the national economy and enhance national security, despite the tendency of the Republican Party to oppose large federal expenditures and tax hikes.
-Members of the opposition Democratic Party typically favored investing in renewable energy and new infrastructure that could combat climate change.
+In contrast, members of the Democratic Party typically favored investing in renewable energy and new infrastructure that could begin to combat climate change.

 Views, vision, and standards

-As early as May 2015, one month before launching his presidential campaign, Donald Trump expressed his desire to fix America's aging infrastructure, making it "second to none."
+As early as May 2015, one month before launching his presidential campaign, Donald Trump expressed his desire to fix America's aging infrastructure, and make it "second to none."
 He expressed concern about the state of American infrastructure on multiple occasions, drawing comparisons with other countries.
-For example, he stated that American passenger trains were slow compared to those in China and American airports to be dirty and dilapidated next to their counterparts from China, Saudi Arabia, or Qatar.
+For example, he stated that American passenger trains were slow compared to those in China, and American airports were dirty and dilapidated compared to their counterparts in China, Saudi Arabia, and Qatar.
 He acknowledged that modernizing American infrastructure was going to be expensive but argued that in the end, such an investment would pay for itself.
 In this regard, his position is in line with that of the Democratic Party.
 President Barack Obama and Vice President Joe Biden had themselves been advocating for more federal infrastructure spending.
+Ultimately, he was unable to sign into law a major infrastructure spending bill during his first term in office.

 On January 31, 2019, Trump issued an executive order encouraging the purchase of U.S.-made construction materials for public infrastructure projects, especially those that need funding from the federal government.
 This followed his 2017 "Buy American, Hire American" executive order restricting the hiring of foreign workers and tightening standards for federal acquisitions.
 As of February 2019, Canadian officials were negotiating an exemption for their country.

-In August 2020, amidst the COVID-19 pandemic, the Trump administration issued guidelines on what it considered to be "critical infrastructure workers."
+In August 2020, amid the COVID-19 pandemic, the Trump administration issued guidelines on what it considered to be "critical infrastructure workers."
 Such individuals include those in the communications, energy, transportation, and water management sectors.